Mental Health Situation in Bangladesh in 2023

 raju akon, counseling psychologist

 Raju Akon, Clinical & Counseling Psychologist.
 He is providing Counseling & other Psychological services at SIBL Foundation Hospital & Diagnostic Center.
 Dhaka, Bangladesh.
-To get his appointment call: 01715-187832
+To get his appointment, call: 01715-187832

-Information from the Ministry of Health and, therefore, the National Institute of psychological state was collected and supplemented by external reports.
+Information from the Ministry of Health and, therefore, the National Institute of psychological state were collected and supplemented by external reports.
 It’s promising that the Government’s approach to responding to psychological state needs for public health development.
 It is necessary to develop adequate infrastructure, logistical support, and workforce support and form multidisciplinary management and clinical teams.
 Collaboration of all related sectors of the govt and an overall increase in government funding for the psychological state are essential.

 Read: Best Online Counseling In Bangladesh